OriginalityAI/AI-detector-research-tool/README.md

 - The tool will only run the detectors you have API keys for
 - If when the tool is finished you are not prompted to generate a confusion matrix or the generation fails run `python matrix.py` to generate the confusion matrix

+## Input Data Format

+The tool expects data to be in .txt files in a folder which is passed to the tool when it is run.

 ## Adding detectors

 To add a detector you need to do the following:

 1. Find the detectors API documentation
 2. Find the endpoint for the detector
 3. Find the parameters required for the endpoint